2022 Buffalo shooting

 On May 14, 2022, a mass shooting occurred in Buffalo, New York, United States, at a Tops Friendly Markets supermarket in the East Side neighborhood.
-Ten people, all of whom were Black, were murdered and three were injured.
-The shooter, identified as 18-year-old Payton S. Gendron, livestreamed part of the attack on Twitch, but the livestream was shut down by the service in under two minutes.
+Ten people, all of whom were black, were murdered, and three people were injured.
+The shooter, identified as 18-year-old Payton S. Gendron, livestreamed part of the attack on Twitch until the livestream was shut down by the service in under two minutes.
 Gendron was taken into custody and charged with first-degree murder.
 He formally entered a plea of "not guilty" on May 19, 2022.
 On November 28, 2022, Gendron pleaded guilty to all state charges in the shooting, including murder, domestic terrorism, and hate crimes.
-On February 15, 2023, Gendron was sentenced to 11 consecutive life sentences without the possibility of parole; as of that date, federal charges are still ongoing.
+On February 15, 2023, Gendron was sentenced to 11 concurrent life sentences without the possibility of parole; as of that date, federal charges are still ongoing, and the federal prosecution also expressed their intention to seek the death penalty.

-Gendron is reported to have written a manifesto, describing himself as an ethno-nationalist and a supporter of white supremacy who is motivated to commit acts of political violence.
-He voiced support for the far-right "Great Replacement" conspiracy theory in the context of a "white genocide".
+Gendron is reported to have written a manifesto describing himself as an ethno-nationalist and a supporter of white supremacy who is motivated to commit acts of political violence.
+He voiced support for the far-right Great Replacement conspiracy theory in the context of a white genocide.
 The attack has been described as an act of domestic terrorism, and it is also being investigated as a hate crime which was motivated by racism.
-Governor Kathy Hochul promised policy changes in the state as a result of the attack, while condemning the shooter; shortly afterwards New York banned most semi-automatic sales to people under 21 and certain types of body armor.
+Governor Kathy Hochul promised policy changes in the state as a result of the attack while condemning the shooter; shortly afterwards, the state of New York banned most semi-automatic sales to people under 21 and certain types of body armor.
+Around March 19, 2024, a New York state judge ruled Reddit and YouTube must face lawsuits in connection with the mass shooting over accusations that they played a role in the radicalization of the shooter.